danny-vo/pex-web-backend-technical-challenge/README.md

 Transfer/sec:    137.71KB
 ```

-These 3 endpoints were bombarded simulataneously each with a TPS load of 1000, coming together for a combined load test of 3000 TPS over the duration of 30s against the app itself.
+These 3 endpoints were bombarded simultaneously each with a TPS load of 1000, coming together for a combined load test of 3000 TPS over the duration of 30s against the app itself.

-Since all 3 endpoints have an average latency of about ~1.1ms, I estimate that performance is acceptable given the requirements asked only for 1/3 of the TPS load.
+Since all 3 endpoints have an average latency of about ~1.1ms, we can estimate that performance is acceptable given the requirements asked only for 1/3 of the TPS load.

 **NOTE**: My code uses uint64 to store the Fibonacci numbers, but I did attempt a solution that used math/big.Int to contain the values.
-Peformance degraded by a magnitude of roughly 100x, which I did not consider a worthy tradeoff.
+Performance degraded by a magnitude of roughly 100x, which I did not consider a worthy tradeoff.
 However that build is available in the `big` branch, and handling extremely large numbers was taken into consideration.

 Application Design
 ------------------
 ### Language / Framework
-Due to the performance requirements stated out of the application, I elected to use `Golang` as my language of choice due to native asynchronous ability and general speed/efficiency.
-This was important as there was also a restriction on the amount of resources my application had access to.
+Due to the performance requirements stated out of the application, I elected to use `Golang` as the language of choice due to native asynchronous ability and general speed/efficiency.
+This was important as there was also a restriction on the amount of resources our application had access to.

-The nature of this application's specifications also requires to be mindful of read/write concurrency issues with respect to the state of the Fibonacci values. `Go` helps by natively providing an extremely easy to use native `sync` library, more specifically `sync.RWMutex`.
+The nature of this application's specifications also requires us to be mindful of read/write concurrency issues with respect to the state of the Fibonacci values. `Go` helps by natively providing an extremely easy to use native `sync` library, more specifically `sync.RWMutex`.

-I utilized [httprouter](https://github.com/julienschmidt/httprouter) as my routing framework of choice, as it outperforms native `net/http` and other 3rd party libraries with extremely fast times.
+I utilized [httprouter](https://github.com/julienschmidt/httprouter) as the routing framework of choice, as it outperforms native `net/http` and other 3rd party libraries with extremely fast times.
 Additionally it is fairly lightweight and since the application itself is not large scale, there is no need to use something more cumbersome.

 ### Technologies
-`Docker` immediately came to mind as a highly appropriate tool to use for containerizing my application.
+`Docker` immediately came to mind as a highly appropriate tool to use for containerizing the application.
 This ensures that regardless of where the execution takes place, the actual environment the application runs in is the same, mitigating any potential compatibility failures due to OS, Go version, and so forth.

-I also specify a multistage build in my `Dockerfile`, to keep the image itself small.
+I also specify a multistage build in the `Dockerfile`, to keep the image itself small.
 Using `Alpine` as the OS serves to further compact memory complexity.

-I decided upon using `docker-compose` as my orchestration tool to prop my services up and specify various constraints and policies.
+I decided upon using `docker-compose` as the orchestration tool to prop our services up and specify various constraints and policies.
 Since I did not have access to infrastructure (AWS, Azure, etc.) this would be a suitable way for me to develop, test, and deploy locally.

 `docker-compose` also makes it easy to instantly start and stop all related services without having to type out multiple convoluted `docker run` arguments each time.
-Other noteworthy things to me using `compose` was the ability to easily limit my containers' resources to match the requirements of CPU and memory units.
+Other noteworthy things to me using `compose` was the ability to easily limit the containers' resources to match the requirements of CPU and memory units.
 Additionally the restart policies would come in handy later.

 As a state caching solution I used `redis` alongside [go-redis](https://github.com/go-redis/redis) to interface with the database.
-I only needed to store a single value from my application to restore state so there was no need for something more complicated such as PostgreSQL or Cassandra.
+We only needed to store a single value from our application to restore state so there was no need for something more complicated such as PostgreSQL or Cassandra.

 Additionally since `redis` stores using in memory, it is not limited by disk I/O which would assist with the theme of being as performant as possible

 ### Fault Tolerance and Recovery
-I attempted to provide maximum resiliency and recoverability from both software solutions (inside the main code) as well as from an "infratstructure" standpoint using my orchestration layer and `redis`.
+I attempted to provide maximum resiliency and recoverability from both software solutions (inside the main code) as well as from an "infrastructure" standpoint using the orchestration layer and `redis`.

 #### Software Solution
 At the very top level of the application, it is driven by a simple `http.ListenAndServe` which props up the routes and handlers to the outside world.
 This `ListenAndServe` function will run and "block" until an error occurs in which case it exits upon returning an error value.